JelleStek/test/README.md

-# My testing reposotory
+# My testing repository
 Hi, this is my testing repo.
-I test, create and destoy things in this reposotory.
+I test, create and destoy things in this repository.
 See the *Activity* tab to follow what I'm doing

 ## Activity